SaDR4M/rest_authentication/README.md

 ### 2. Install requirements

-use pip freeze -r requirements.txt to install the requirements
+use requirements.txt to install the requirements

 ### 3. Setup .env